Floorp-Projects/Floorp/mobile/android/android-components/README.md

 _Combined components to implement feature-specific use cases._

+* 🔴 [**Intent**](components/feature/intent/README.md) - A component that provides intent processing functionality by combining various other feature modules.

 * 🔴 [**Search**](components/feature/search/README.md) - A component that connects an (concept) engine implementation with the browser search module.

 * 🔴 [**Session**](components/feature/session/README.md) - A component that connects an (concept) engine implementation with the browser session module.